 c 2 = a 2 + b 2

 Hippasus of Metapontum (circa 530 – circa 450 BC) was a Pythagorean philosopher, who is sometimes credited with the discovery of irrational numbers.
 According to legend, the other Pythagoreans preached that all numbers could be expressed as a ratio of integers ( --> rational numbers) and drowned Hippasus for his proof of irrational numbers.
 Hippasos knew of the Pythagorean theorem from which resulted that a triangle with the length 1 for both short sides has a hypotenuse of length √2.
 He proved that √2 could not be expressed as a ratio of two integers This proof by contradiction appeared first as a full proof in Euclid's Elements, it is likely that Hippasus used a geometric proof. and therefore proved the existence of irrational numbers, which have an infinite amount of decimal places without terminating, nor ending with a repeating sequence.
 However, the evidence linking the discovery of irrational numbers to Hippasus and his death as a result of it, is confused.
+On the right you can see the spiral of Theodorus, which is a spiral composed of right triangles, placed edge-to-edge.
+Theodorus of Cyrene, who was an ancient Greek who lived during the 5th century BC, proved the irrationality of all square roots of the non-square numbers up to 17.

 Number:

-Euclid (circa 300 BC) 19th-century statue of Euclid by Joseph Durham in the Oxford University Museum of Natural History was a Greek mathematician who is often referred to as the “founder of geometry”.
+was a Greek mathematician who is often referred to as the “founder of geometry”.
 He wrote the “Elements” which can be considered the most influential mathematical work of all time.
 The “Elements” is a collection of 13 books that cover various topics like plane and solid Euclidean geometry and number theory.
 Euclid's “Elements” contain numerous important mathematical results like the Pythagorean theorem, binomial formulas, the Thales's theorem, the intercept theorem and the golden ratio.
 Much of the material is not original to Euclid, he rather built on the foundations of many influential mathematicians, but his work introduced new axiomatized, logical structures.
 His first book begins with 23 definitions for terms like line point, line, surface et cetera.
 He then makes five postulates followed by five common notions and 48 propositions, the first of which is displayed on the right.

-This website by Nicholas Rougeux is an interactive reproduction of the first six books illustrated by Oliver Byrne and highly recommended.
+by Nicholas Rougeux is an interactive reproduction of the first six books illustrated by Oliver Byrne and highly recommended.

 On a given finite straight line () to describe an equilateral triangle.